abyssmonarchspouse/abyssmonarchspouse/README.md

 ### ◈ Ludwig Eriksson
 Greetings, Little Sunshines.
-I am known as **Ludwig** or **Eriksson** (he/him).
+I am known as **Ludwig** or **Eriksson**.
 I play Pony Town—where I prefer the company of those who understand that presence requires no grand announcement.
 I am legal.

 ---